MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemType.md

 ```

 ### -WorkItemType

-The name of the workitem type to be modified.
+The name of the work item type to be modified.

 ```yaml
 Type: Object